httpwg/http-extensions/draft-ietf-httpbis-message-signatures.md

 * The identifier is a Dictionary member identifier that references a member that is not present in the header field value, or whose value is malformed.
 E.g., the identifier is `"x-dictionary";key=c` and the value of the `x-dictionary` header field is `a=1, b=2`
 * The identifier is a List Prefix member identifier that specifies more List members than are present the header field.
 E.g., the identifier is `"x-list";prefix=3` and the value of the `x-list` header field is `(1, 2)`.

-For the non-normative example Signature metadata in {{example-metadata}}, the corresponding Signature Input is:
+For the non-normative example Signature metadata in {{example-metadata}}, the corresponding signature input string is:

 ~~~
 # NOTE: '\' line wrapping per RFC 8792